sahithyandev/s2/src/content/docs/program-construction/10-object-oriented-paradigm.md

 Unified Modeling Language (UML) is used to visualize the design of a system.
 Common UML diagrams used in OOD include:

-- **Class Diagrams**: Show the static structure of the system, including classes, attributes, methods, and relationships.
+- Class Diagrams: Show the static structure of the system, including classes, attributes, methods, and relationships.
-- **Sequence Diagrams**: Show how objects interact in a particular sequence of time.
+- Sequence Diagrams: Show how objects interact in a particular sequence of time.
-- **Use Case Diagrams**: Show the interactions between actors and the system.
+- Use Case Diagrams: Show the interactions between actors and the system.

 ### Principles